violetexistence/songs/places.md

 # SPHERES OF INFLUENCE IN FERELDEN

 Spheres of influence represent important and noteworthy regions, resources, and structures within Ferelden.
-Each sphere includes multiple contact of potential value to the bard.
+Each sphere includes multiple contacts of potential value to the bard.
 Any time your song acquires a new Sphere of Influence, you will choose any one contact that is *loyal* to the bard (this does not render them beyond manipulation)

 You receives the other contacts for your sphere as well, though they do not start off loyal.
 In addition, the bard may undertake a **long-term project**, wooing any of the below contacts without holding the Sphere of Influence of which they are part.